How?

 Unlike minimalism, which reduces to a bare aesthetic, or Lean, which iterates toward efficiency, Fierce Reduction takes a bold first step: subtract aggressively.
 This proactive stance ensures that complexity is tackled upfront, making it ideal for fast-moving, knowledge-rich settings.

-In 2021, American scientist Leidy Klotz wrote a book called Subtract5.
+In 2021, American scientist Leidy Klotz wrote a book called Subtract3.
 He called this topic 'The Untapped Science of Less'.
 In this work, the author has made an extensive study of using less to change the system: scaling subtraction.
+This applies to digital data models.

 Furthermore, Klotz goes on to talk about working memory: the cognitive system that temporarily holds the information we have available for processing - the trade off between the level of detail required to complete a task and our ability to avoid what others may call 'cognitive overload'.

-Now, if we look at the state of software today, we see the Software-as-a-Service (SaaS) model delivering a continuous stream of more features, with the aim of maximising our commitment to high user adoption and renewals to annual subscriptions.
+Now, if we look at the state of software today, we see Salesforce delivering a continuous stream of more features, with the aim of maximising commitment to high user adoption and renewals of annual subscriptions.
 What has followed is bloat.
+It's time to subtract, not add.

 We also have an information technology industry that, twenty years ago, made the shift to cloud computing and pay-as-you-go SaaS.
 This was countering the complexity and cost of the-then client/server on-premise hardware and clunky perpetual software licences.